RubixML/ML/README.md

 Not currently, however we do plan to add CPU and GPU multithreading in the future.

 ### Does Rubix support Deep Learning?
 Yes.
-Deep Learning is a subset of machine learning that involves forming higher-order representations of the input data such as edges and textures in computer vision.
+Deep Learning is a subset of machine learning that involves forming higher-order representations of the input data such as edges and textures in an image.
 A number of learners in Rubix support Deep *Representation* Learning including the [Multi Layer Perceptron](#multi-layer-perceptron) classifier and [MLP Regressor](#mlp-regressor).

 ### What is the difference between categorical and continuous data types?
 There are 2 classes of data types that Rubix distinguishes by convention.